 That’s where James Reid Funeral Home comes in with Bereavement Support.
 It’s not articles online.
 It’s not a monthly mailing.
 It’s a relationship built with one of two Bereavement Support Providers through monthly phone calls or visits for a year after the service (or for six hour-long sessions for self-referrals from the community).
 It’s a safe place to learn what you don’t know you don’t know about the grief process.
 With a listening ear, it’s exploring the ways you may be feeling you are going crazy, and finding assurance that you’re not.

 It’s also finding a grieving community.
 James Reid Funeral Home leads a monthly Public Information Evening and spring and fall Walking Through Grief Group, co-hosted by Hospice Kingston, at Lemoine Point.
 Everyone is welcomed by the Support Providers and by peers for whom Bereavement Support is breaking out of the default isolation.
 It’s the chance to sit, walk, share and listen with others who are there too.

 As this family member speaks with James Reid Funeral Home Bereavement Support, she is exploring her natural response to an unwelcomed event.
 She is sharing a vocabulary of grief that is a precious commodity for her.
 Self-understanding and clarity about her responses increase her all-over health.
-James Reid Funeral Home continues relationship with family members through following them past the funeral or service.
-It’s one of the things we know we know: funerals are for the living.
+James Reid Funeral Home continues relationship with family members and contributes to the greater community through supporting bereaved people after a death.